tsutsu3/pi-hole-client/README.md

 ## ⚖️ License

-This app distributed under the Apach 2.0 License.
+This app distributed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for more information.

 ## 🖋️ Credits